hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 For the following, we will take the participant embeddings, and learn a simple model over their output with no-finetuning.
-A handful of benchmarks will have little fine-tuning data, to understand how well models generalize to resource-poor tasks.
+A handful of benchmarks will have little training data, to understand how well models generalize to resource-poor tasks.
 * Classification/multi-classification of the entire sound.
 * Tagging (multilabel sound event classification) of the entire sound.